roomacarthur/escape-the-cave/README.md

 ### Creating App.

 1. Ensure all code is correct and ready to deployment.
-2. Enter "pip3 freeze > requirements.txt" to import the required dependencies to the requirements.txt file.
+2. Enter the following code to import the required dependencies to the requirements.txt file:
+    > pip3 freeze > requirements.txt
     - Heroku will use this file to import the dependencies that are required.
 3. Log into or sign up to Heroku(it's free).
     - If signing up, you will need to wait and accept authentication email.